-To preserve the character of conservation areas there are strengthened controls, and these restrictions apply:
+To preserve the character of conservation areas, the following restrictions apply.

-Trees - If you are thinking of cutting down a tree or doing any pruning work you must notify us 6 weeks in advance.
-This is to give us time to assess the contribution the tree makes to the character of the conservation area and decide whether to make a Tree Preservation Order.
+If you want to cut down or prune a tree, you must notify us six weeks in advance.
+We'll need to assess the contribution the tree makes to the character of the conservation area and decide whether to make a Tree Preservation Order.

 Demolition or substantial demolition of a building in a conservation area will usually require permission.

-Conservation is not the same as preservation.
-It allows some controlled changes to promote the viable use of buildings in conservation areas.
-If a building contributes to the character of the conservation area, the council will wish to see it retained and maintained and will resist proposals for re-development and refuse applications for demolition.
-There will be cases where a building of poor quality, which contributes little to, or even detracts from, the character of the area is proposed for demolition.
-Where this is agreed and an application for appropriate new development of the site is approved, the demolition and re-development applications will be processed together and their approvals linked by condition.
+There'll be cases where a building of poor quality, which contributes little to, or even detracts from, the character of the area is proposed for demolition.
+Where this is agreed, and an application for appropriate new development of the site is approved, the demolition and re-development applications will be processed together and their approvals linked by condition.